mzhang00/MKS22X-FinalProject/README.md

 May 25th 2019:
 =======================================================================================
+Michael Zhang:
+* Finished implementing bullets using PVectors.

 Derek Lao:
 * Added code to display from an ArrayList<Entity> called "thingsToDisplay", does not quite work yet

 May 24th 2019:
 =======================================================================================
+Michael Zhang:
+* Did not work on project; studied for an AP Exam

 Derek Lao:
 * Added inRange(float, float) method
 * Added code to make monster chase player at a certain range, but run away at another range, but the monster seems to chase the player at twice the speed than its regular movement speed, without me coding that in.
 Tested runFromPlayer() and followPlayer() to separately work though.